 top of page

-• Writer's pictureAll Baby Star
+Writer's pictureAll Baby Star

-Shichida Method (Right Brain Education): Screen Time For Toddlers
+Shichida Method (Right Brain Education): Screen Time for Toddlers

 I have received questions about my opinion on screen time for babies and toddlers when it comes to teaching Shichida Method at home.
 Here are my findings and thoughts about screen time for babies and toddlers.